-Interest Rate 6.875% Amortization Growth Rate 3.50% Expenses Administrative expenses paid in the prior year, increased by 3% and rounded to the nearest \$100.
-Salary Scale 3.50% Mortality PubS-2010 Mortality Table for Employees, Healthy Annuitants and Disabled Annuitants with generational projection of future improvements per the MP-2019 Ultimate scale.
+Interest Rate 6.125% (prior: 6.25%) Amortization Growth Rate 3.25% Expenses Administrative expenses paid in the prior year, increased by 3% and rounded to the nearest \$100.
+Salary Scale 3.25% Mortality Disabled Annuitants with generational projection of future improvements per the MP-2021 Ultimate scale (prior: MP-2019 Ultimate scale).
 This assumption incorporates the expectation of mortality improvements beyond the valuation date.
 Turnover None.
 Retirement 50% in the first year eligible for Normal Retirement.
 15% in each following year.
 100% at age 65.
 For employees hired after October 1, 2013, no retirements are assumed prior to the completion of 25 years of service.
 Disability 11th Railroad Retirement Board Disability Rates.
 Marital Status 80% of members are assumed to be married with wives 3 years younger than husbands.
 Cost of Living Adjustment 1.50% Worker's Compensation 10% of Final Average Earnings.